Tree Search vs Optimization Approaches for Map Generation: Methods

-The narrow representation approach is defined as changing one specified tile at a time.
+\textbf{Narrow Representation} is defined as changing one specified tile at a time.
 In this approach, the tiles that the algorithm can modify are randomly ordered, and the algorithm can only modify the map in that particular order.
-This means that each tree node represents the current map and the current modified tile, while the branches represents the modifications that can be done to that tile (change to new value or not).
-This modification decreases the branching factor to be 2 actions (change the tile or not) but it increased the state space by adding the current modified tile as part of the state representation.
+This means that each tree node represents the current map and the current modified tile, while the branches represents the modifications that can be done to that tile.
+This modification decreases the branching factor to be $n$ actions (where $n$ is the number of different game tiles) but it increased the state space by adding the current modified tile as part of the state representation.